Skip to content

 • UID: As you type in your Binding Phrase in the field above, this read-only field will update with the UID translation.
 This is what actually gets saved in your device.

-• Regulatory Domain: This only applies for the 900MHz system.
+• Regulatory Domain: This only applies to the 900MHz system.
 This field allows users to change the Regulatory Domain for their device.

 What about 2.4GHz?